ajith3530/LectureLens/README.md

 BITS Admins will be able to review the course content video which can span upto 30 hours per course in just a matter of an hour to see if the topics being taught are inline with the curriculum requirements.

+# Execution Instructions
+Change the parameters in main.py -> __main__ section and execute.
+Note: This tool would not run without an openAI API key stored as an environment variable in your environment (refer openai_config.py)